nipy/nipype/doc/users/basics_tutorial.rst

    import nipype.pipeline.engine as pe          # the workflow

 **2. Define nodes**

-Here we take instances of interfaces and make them pipeline compatible by wrapping them pipeline specific elements.
+Here we take instances of interfaces and make them pipeline compatible by wrapping them with pipeline specific elements.
 To determine the inputs and outputs of a given interface, please see :ref:`interface_tutorial`.
 Let's start with defining a realign node using the interface :class:`nipype.interfaces.spm.Realign`

 .. testcode::